We need to address an issue that is prevalent within the traditional marketing agency model. It exists in other industries, too.

 As a result, you create a semi-arbitrary budget and ask your suppliers to stay within it.
 Or you assign tasks to them and hope it adds up to the business results you’re seeking.

-The model is broken, and that’s part of why I offer digital strategy as a standalone service.
+The model is broken, and that’s part of why I offer marketing advisory services as a standalone service.